 Ballarat

-Live4Life Ballarat is our first regional city
+Ballarat is the first regional city to implement Live4Life.

-The lead agency is the City of Ballarat.
+The Lead Agency is the City of Ballarat.

 …have undertaken mental health education since Live4Life Ballarat was launched in 2023.